 "It means not having to decide whether I'm going to eat today or pay this book off," says Maia Wakefield, who graduated from Mesa College last spring and plans to transfer to San Francisco State.

 "It was just a big burden lifted off of me which allowed me to really thrive at Mesa College."

 To be eligible, students must have graduated from a San Diego-area high school and maintain a 2.0 GPA.

 Students can apply for the scholarship at the SDCCD website.
-The deadline to apply for the coming fall semester is August 2nd.
+The deadline to apply for the Fall 2018 semester is August 2nd.